mmcachran/task-notifier/README.md

-# Basecamp RSS Feed Parser
+# Task Notifier
-Parses the Basecamp RSS feed.
+Parses the Basecamp RSS feed to display old tasks and push recently updated/added tasks into Slack channels.

 # Create the database and add an options table: